randy-rebucas/lingkod-ph/docs/partner-enhancements-implementation.md

 ## Overview

-This document outlines the comprehensive enhancements implemented for the Partner role in the Lingkod PH platform.
+This document outlines the comprehensive enhancements implemented for the Partner role in the LocalPro platform.
 These enhancements address the immediate (high priority) recommendations from the Partner Role Security Audit Report.

 ## Implemented Enhancements